TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

 ### Voice & Tone
 - **Professional but approachable**: Speak to career-focused professionals as equals
 - **Efficiency-focused**: Emphasize time savings and productivity gains
-- **Confidence-inspiring**: Position ResumeDrop as the solution to a real problem
+- **Confidence-inspiring**: Position ResumeDropAI as the solution to a real problem
 - **Action-oriented**: Use active language that encourages immediate engagement

 ### Key Messaging Principles